CommandLineLabs/completegeek/docs/linux-basics/absolute-vs-relative-paths.md

 Then we made the directories relative1, relative2, and relative3 in your `/home/ubuntu` folder, without specifying the `/home/ubuntu` part.
 We were able to do that because we used relative paths.
 Then we created `apple` directories inside `relative1`, `relative2`, and `relative3.`

 Next we used **absolute** paths to create `absolute1` and `apple,` `peach,` and `pear` inside it.

+Note that there is no difference between a directory created with absolute path names and one created with relative path names -- it's just a difference in how we're specifying the path at the time we're issuing the command.

 Now let's change directories to some of the directories we just created.